LOADING

 Interacting with the public at the Science Center left Hyman with an unease about the state of science education.
 “I’ve always liked science,” she says, “and I worry about the fact that there’s so little science literacy.”

-To that end, the Hyman Foundation has recently supported science education not only at Goucher, but at Loyola and at Franklin and Marshall College, where the late Sigmund Hyman was a graduate and longtime trustee.
+To that end, the Hyman Foundation has recently supported science education not only at Goucher but also at Loyola and at Franklin and Marshall College, where the late Sigmund Hyman was a graduate and longtime trustee.

 And Mary Hyman’s own education continues as well.
 Since retiring in September, she’s been taking two classes at Johns Hopkins—comparative monotheistic religion and screenwriting.